CompGenomeLab/globalNERepair/README.md

+Hello all,

+This repository includes pipelines, python codes, and the NGS data used in the research project.

 This repository is developed for analyzing genome-wide four NGS datasets which I have utilized during my master's thesis.
 This repository is not only including preprocessing pipelines but also includes python scripts as well.

 # Project Aim